acarril/acarril.github.io/_posts/2015-10-12-p-value-hacking.md

 ---
 Whenever we do regression analysis, we know that there is the chance of getting false positives.
 Suppose you have $k$ outcome variables and are targeting a $p$-value of $p$.
 Now, is there a way to compute -ex ante- the exact probability of getting at least one false positive significant result under $p$?

 This question arose during a discussion with a J-PAL colleague.
-Since we were talking about randomized control trials, he also noted we could assume a treatment group of size $t$ and a control group of size $c$.
+Since we were talking about randomized control trials, he also noted we could assume a treatment group of size $m$ and a control group of size $n$.

 But does it matter?